 Before the shutter is pressed for the first time there are a few “ducks” I like to line up to improve my chances of getting a great photo.
 While we will be discussing ducks in this blog, you could easily apply these principles to any species you wish to pursue and photograph.

 #1.
-It sounds silly but start by Identifying a location in your area likely to have ducks.
-Ducks live on water and without it you won’t find any ducks.
-Living in West Texas we are fortunate that we live along the central flyway used by a significant number of migrating Ducks.
+It sounds silly but you must start by Identifying a location in your area likely to have ducks.
+Ducks live on water and without it, you won’t find any ducks.
+Living in West Texas we are fortunate that we live along the central flyway used by a significant number of migrating ducks.
 Find a park with a pond or any body of water and there will usually be ducks.
 Wild ducks are preferable to domesticated ducks because of their variety and tendency to be active but any duck will do.

 #2.
 Study the individual type of duck you intend to photograph.
-If you want to photograph wood ducks for example, go on ebirds and study their distribution at different times of the year and their migration patterns.
+If you want to photograph wood ducks, for example, go on ebirds and study their distribution in the US at different times of the year and their migration patterns.
 Understand the type of habitat they are likely to be found in.
 Be familiar with their breeding habits and calls.
 The more you know, the more you are likely achieve your goal of finding and photographing them.

 #3.
 Scout the location beforehand and review the lighting of the area using an app like the Photographers Ephemeris.
 Look for locations to shoot from where the sun is at your back.
 Look for colorful Fall or Spring backgrounds, or interesting plants or logs to include in the photo.
 Shoot early morning and late afternoon when the light is more dramatic and the ducks are more active.